InterWorks-Public/Date-Engineering-Documentation-Guide/02_High_Level_Overview/Business_Context_and_Objectives.md

 # Inventory of Resources

-*List the resources available to the project, including personnel (business experts, data experts, technical support, computing resources (hardware platforms), and software*
+*List the resources available to the project.
+People, password vaults info, tools, other relevant documents, legal, etc.

 ## Personnel